Expression language

 * Main form: `getValue("defaultCurrency") == "USD"`.

-**How do I set a component to display conditionally (e.g. after checking a checkbox)?**\
+**How do I set a component to be displayed conditionally (e.g. after checking a checkbox)?**\

-**The condition doesn't refresh when another field changes – what am I doing wrong?**\
+**The condition does not refresh after changing another field – what am I doing wrong?**\

-Most likely the **listening**setting is missing.
-For a component to react to changes in the value of another field used in the expression, you need to set its **ListeningOn** attribute **Interactions** (Listening) pointing to that field.
+You probably have not set **listening**.
+For a component to react to changes in the value of another field used in the expression, you need to set the attribute **ListeningOn** (Listening) for that field.
 In other words, the component with the condition must "listen" to the component on which the condition depends.
-In Eximee Designer, you do this in the component properties section – add the dependent field identifier to the Listening list.
+In Eximee Designer you do this in the **Interactions** component properties section – add the dependent field identifier to the Listening list.
 After listening is set correctly, changing the value of one field will automatically cause the condition in the other field to be re-evaluated.

-**How can I check in a condition whether a field is empty or filled?**\
+**How do I check in a condition whether a field is empty or filled in?**\

 **Do I need to add the prefix `js:`?**\

 No. In the Eximee Designer editor, you enter only the condition expression itself, without any prefixes.
 The prefix `"js:"` is added automatically in the source code and is used internally to indicate that the condition should be interpreted as a JavaScript script.
-If you inspect the request XML configuration, you will see `condition="js:...your_expression..."`, but in the Designer interface you do not need to (and should not) type it yourself.
+If you inspect the application's XML configuration, you will see `condition="js:...your_expression..."`, but in the Designer interface you do not need (and should not) type this yourself.

-**How do I define a condition that is always satisfied (always true)?**\
+**How do I define a condition that is always met (always true)?**\

-If we want a given action/condition to be *always* true (e.g. so that an element is always visible or an action is always executed), we can enter a true constant as the expression.
+If we want a given action/condition to be *always* true (e.g. so that an element is always visible or some action always runs), we can enter a true constant as the expression.
 In practice, it is enough to enter the value **`true`**.
 The editor will add the appropriate prefix and the condition will be treated as always satisfied.
 Alternatively, you can enter **`js:true`** in the raw configuration – the effect will be the same.
-Likewise, an always-false condition can be obtained by entering `false` (which will cause, for example, a given component to never be visible on its own).
+Similarly, an always-false condition can be obtained by entering `false` (which will make, for example, a given component never visible on its own).

 **Can I use any JavaScript functions in conditions?**\

-[^1]: I would probably not point readers to other methods, especially since they may cause performance issues.
+[^1]: I would probably not point readers toward other methods, especially since they can cause performance issues.